streamlit/docs/content/deploy/_index.md

 ---
-title: Deployment concepts
+title: Deploy
-slug: /deploy/concepts
+slug: /deploy
 ---

-# Deployment concepts
+# Deploy

+## Everything you need to deploy Streamlit apps to the world